Netanyahu again fails to form new Israeli government | Politics

 Bennett had dismissed the offer, saying that even with his support Netanyahu could not muster a majority.

 Likud blamed Bennett for foiling Netanyahu's chances by refusing to commit to a right-wing government, "which would certainly have led to the formation of a government joined by additional members of parliament."
-The new political development raised the possibility that his Likud party could be pushed into the opposition for the first time in 12 years.

-A long period of political stalemate in Israel has been complicated by Netanyahu's ongoing trial for corruption, a charge he denies.

-His rivals argue he should not remain in office while facing criminal charges.
+Though the right-wing bloc in the Israeli political spectrum has repeatedly garnered the majority seats in all the four elections, a lot of determined ''friends turned foes'' of Netanyahu have prevented a majority for him in the 120-member house.

+Looking to oust Prime Minister Netanyahu, talks are ongoing between different political factions over the formation of a ''unity government'' putting together the ''change bloc'' that will include parties from the Left, Centre and the Right.

 Netanyahu is Israel's longest-serving leader, having led five governments since 1996.
 The last, which saw him share power with the then-main Opposition party to help tackle the coronavirus pandemic, collapsed in December, triggering the latest elections.